Cop Out (2010 film): Critical response

+Director Kevin Smith denounced the negative reviews from critics.

 The film received generally negative reviews from critics.
 On Rotten Tomatoes, it holds an approval rating of 18% based on 163 reviews, with an average rating of 3.90/10.
 The website's consensus reads, "Cop Out is a cliched buddy action/comedy that suffers from stale gags and slack pacing."
 On Metacritic, the film has a weighted average score of 31 out of 100, based on 35 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times awarded the film 1.5 out of 4 stars, stating, "Many of the gags possibly looked good on paper, but watching Willis and Morgan struggle with them is like watching third graders do Noël Coward—if Noël Coward had been rewritten by Kevin Smith."
 Stephen Whitty of The Star-Ledger, in his review of the similarly themed but more critically acclaimed The Other Guys (2010), remarked, "Measured against this year's other police farce—remember Cop Out?—it looks absolutely heroic."

+Betsy Sharkey of Los Angeles Times gave the film a 3.5 out of 5 rating and said, "It's the first gross-out comedy to come along since The Hangover that is actually a comedy and not just gross, although make no mistake, gross it is -- this is a Kevin Smith film after all -- so don't say you weren't warned."
+In a 2 out of 5 review, Charlotte O'Sullivan of London Evening Standard stated that "it could have been a match made in heaven.
+The snake in the garden is a tired script from Rob and Mark Cullen, which purports to "spoof" Eighties buddy movies (Beverly Hills Cop, Lethal Weapon, etc) but lacks any real brain power of its own."

 Reaction from Kevin Smith

 Following the film's negative reviews, director Kevin Smith publicly criticized film critics on Twitter.
 In one widely reported post, Smith wrote, "Writing a nasty review for Cop Out is akin to bullying a retarded kid.
 All you've done is make fun of something that wasn't doing you any harm and wanted only to give some cats some fun laughs."
 He further suggested that critics should be charged for advance screenings of his future films, a statement that drew backlash from film journalists who described the sentiment as "dishonest" and "disingenuous".
-In response, Roger Ebert tweeted, "Kevin Smith thinks critics should have had to pay to see Cop Out.
+In response, Ebert tweeted, "Kevin Smith thinks critics should have had to pay to see Cop Out.
 But Kev, then they would REALLY have hated it."